Newsletter

 The public Whatnot profile display name was Chris in the profile snapshot.
 Readers can follow monahancards on Whatnot.

-Readers can follow skybcards on Whatnot.
+Readers can follow splashcards_ on Whatnot.

 The top ten do not all win the same way.